tenetxyz/biomes-contracts/PROGRAMS.md

 Programs follow an event-driven architecture where system contracts invoke program hooks in response to specific actions.
 This pattern allows for:

-1. **Decoupling**: Systems and programs are loosely coupled, communicating through well-defined interfaces
+1. **Decoupling**: World systems and programs are loosely coupled, communicating through well-defined interfaces
 2. **Extensibility**: New hooks can be added without modifying core systems
 3. **Composability**: A program can be attached to different types of entities, and optionally implement the hooks related to those entity types